-As shown in Graph 27 the main indices on local markets have produced somewhere between 12% ('Telecoms') and 45% ('Healthcare') year-to-date, excluding dividends, and most international markets have also returned similar results.
-We believe that we are more likely to see a downward correction to the end of the year, than further growth in global financial markets, this depending on what the oil price does though, which seems to be the target for speculators and which sets the pace for international commodities.
+As shown in Graph 27 the main indices on local markets have produced somewhere between 8% ('Telecoms') and 58% ('Healthcare') year-to-date, excluding dividends, and most international markets have also returned similar results.
+We maintain our view that we are more likely to see a downward correction to the end of the year, than further growth in global financial markets, this depending on what the oil price does though, which seems to be the target for speculators and which sets the pace for international commodities.

-The crude price now approaching US\$ 80 again could set the scene for a change in direction of global financial markets.
+The crude price now around US\$ 80 again could set the scene for a change in direction of global financial markets.
 Certainly this is the global accelerator for the velocity of money and consequently of global GDP.
-Consider the extent of this Zunami of money of around US\$ 7 billion a day (or US\$ 2.6 trillion a year, or 17% of US GDP or 4% of global GDP!) billowing into the delivery chain of this commodity.
-So what was the problem when the bubble burst in 2007, one may ask?
-Was it that too little flowed back into the pockets from where it came and instead was pumped into unproductive capacity?
+Consider the extent of this Tsunami of money of around US\$ 7 billion a day (or US\$ 2.6 trillion a year, or 17% of US GDP or 4% of global GDP!) billowing into the delivery chain of this commodity.